thresh97/aws-vmseries-builds/blueprints/vmseries-gwlb-asg-warmpool-3nic-authcodes-aws-secrets/README.md

   - Autoscaling Policy (Target Tracking)

 # parameters
-- PAN CSP Licensing Key
 - Panorama with public IP (can be A/P)
 - Panorama API key
 - Panorama vm-auth-key
 - Device Certificate registration PIN ID and Value
 - Collector Group Name
+- Template Stack Name
+- Device Group Name
 - Authcode for VM Series with sufficient capacity to provision at least maximum size of ASG
 - public SSH key-pair name in AWS region that ASG will be deployed